Looped312/Lemonade/BUILDING.md

 ### Building

-1 -Open the CMake GUI application and point it to the Lemonade folder you previosly cloned.
+1 - Open the CMake GUI application and point it to the Lemonade folder you previously cloned.

-2 -For the build directory, use a build/ subdirectory inside the source directory or some other directory of your choice.
+2 - For the build directory, use a build/ subdirectory inside the source directory or some other directory of your choice.
 (Tell CMake to create it.)

 3 - Click the "Configure" button and choose Visual Studio 17 2022, with x64 for the optional platform.

 **NOTE: If you get errors like "XXX does not contain a CMakeLists.txt file" at this step, it means you didn't use the `--recursive` flag in the clone step, or you used tools other than the git CLI.
 Please run "git submodule update --init --recursive" to get remaining dependencies.**

-4 -Click "Generate" to create the project files.
+4 - Click "Generate" to create the project files.

 5 - Open the solution file lemoande.sln in Visual Studio 2022, which is located in the build folder.